Why work with me?

-I return to the University of Victoria’s Faculty of Law several times per year to judge mock applications and to speak with law students about the practice of law, and I volunteer with the Law Society of BC’s Professional Legal Training Course to provide guidance on bringing applications in Judge’s or Master’s Chambers.
+I return to the University of Victoria’s Faculty of Law to judge mock applications and to speak with law students about the practice of law, and I volunteer with the Law Society of BC’s Professional Legal Training Course to provide guidance on bringing applications in Judge’s or Master’s Chambers.
 I was very proud to serve on the Board of Directors for Big Brothers and Big Sisters of Victoria from 2005 to 2016, including three terms as President.
 I remain involved with BBBS Victoria as a member of the Personnel Committee.

 I have been very active in the Canadian Bar Association (“CBA”) since 2000, serving on the executive of the Young Lawyers (Victoria) subsection of the CBA from 2001 to 2007, and as the Chair of the national Young Lawyers In 2008/2009.
-I sat on the Executive of the Provincial Council from 2004-2005, and served as a Provincial Council member from 2009 to 2014.
-I was actively involved in reintroducing Law Day to Victoria.
+I was actively involved in reintroducing Law Day to Victoria, and have served as a Provincial Council member from 2009 to 2014, and 2016 to present.
+I was the Young Lawyers Representative on the Executive Committee of the Provincial Council for 2004/2005, and returned as a Director for 2016/2017 and 2017/2018.

 And now a bit about Oscar, the DOG: